What is Eye Discharge?

 You may also notice a discharge leaving the puncta.
 This is a small drainage hole in the eyelid.
 This condition can become severe if you do not meet your eye doctor immediately for treatment with antibiotics.

 You should speak with your doctor if you experience excessive eye discharge or if it does not improve after a week.
 In severe cases, your discharge may develop with other symptoms like eye pain and impaired vision.
+Eye discharge is usually normal and isn't indicative of an eye disease.

 If you start to experience adverse symptoms with your discharge or notice any abnormal eye discharge, seek immediate medical attention.
 These may be signs of a more severe underlying condition.